Ronnie Moore: Return to Tranmere Rovers

 On 5 March 2012, following the sacking of Les Parry, Moore made a second return to a former club, being appointed Tranmere Rovers manager until the end of the season.

 On 14 February 2014, it was reported that Moore was under investigation by The Football Association, for breaching its rules against betting on competitions in which his club were involved.
 Three days later, the club announced that he had been suspended with immediate effect, until the conclusion of the FA investigation.
 On 31 March, the FA charged Moore in relation to alleged multiple breaches of rules regarding betting on matches.
 Moore admitted the charge on 8 April, and requested a personal hearing.
 He was sacked on 9 April 2014; the club said that "Tranmere Rovers will not tolerate any action that damages the integrity of this football club."

 Hartlepool United

 On 16 December 2014, Moore was appointed as Hartlepool United manager.
 Moore was appointed with the club bottom of the league, six points from safety and with a goal difference of minus-24.
 Hartlepool were at one stage ten points adrift at the bottom of the Football League and looked certain for relegation, but Moore inspired a revival in form, with the team having a four-match winning streak towards the latter stages of the season, which eventually ensured league survival in the penultimate game at home to Exeter City.
 This survival was dubbed the "great escape" by supporters which ironically relegated Moore's former club Tranmere Rovers from the Football League.

-On 10 February 2016, Moore left Hartlepool by mutual consent.
+On 10 February 2016, Moore left Hartlepool by mutual consent with the club four points above the relegation places.